fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-00.md

 ![](https://img.shields.io/badge/For%20Final%20Review-orange)
 ![](https://img.shields.io/badge/Collect%20Feedback-orange)

-# Challenge 00 - Setup and prepare Evironment
+# Challenge 00 - Setup and prepare Environment

 **[Home](../README.md)** - [Next Challenge >](./Challenge-01.md)

+## Introduction

+In this session you will setup your computer and cloud environment with the minimum required tools.

 ## Pre-requisites

 - Your laptop (development machine): Win, MacOS or Linux that you have **administrator rights**.
-- Active Azure Subscription with **Contributor access** to create or modify resources.
+- Active Azure Subscription with **Owner access** to create, modify resources and manage role assignments
 - Access to Azure OpenAI in the desired Azure subscription.
 - Latest version of Azure CLI
 - GitHub Copilot (free tier with limitations available, or start a Copilot Pro trial for enhanced features)
  - For C#/.NET track:
-   - Latest version of Visual Studio Code or Visual Studio
+   - Latest version of Visual Studio Code
    - .NET 8.0 SDK or later version
  - For Python track:
    - Latest version of Visual Studio Code with Python extension and Jupyter package
    - Python 3.12 or later version

-## Introduction

-In this session you will setup your computer and cloud environment with the minimum required tools.

 ## Description